Local Attractions & Things to Do in Schenectady This Fall

 In October, there's no shortage of haunted places in Schenectady to check out.
 If you're feeling brave, get into the Halloween mood with one of these classic scary hot spots.

 Those who were massacred during a 1690 raid of French-Canadian and Indian invaders are said to haunt Front Street Park as well as the entire Stockade Historic District.

 Jackson's Garden, Union College

-The ghost of Alice Van Veer reportedly haunts this area.
-The young woman fell in love with a man her father didn’t approve of, so he killed her lover.
-An angry mob captured Alice and her father and burned them alive right in Jackson’s Garden.
+The ghost of Alice Van der Veer reportedly haunts this garden on the Union College campus.
+The young woman fell in love with a man her father didn't approve of, so he killed her lover.
+An angry mob captured Alice and her father and burned them alive at the site of Jackson's Garden.

-The largest cemetery in Schenectady, open since 1857, this is considered to be a pretty scary place with a number of various haunted findings.
+Open since 1857, Vale Cemetery is the largest cemetery in Schenectady and considered to be a pretty scary place with a number of haunted findings.
 Some have heard the statues cry out or even seen them bleeding.
 Ghostly figures have been spotted among the gravesites and sitting in trees.
 And, odd lights have been seen and ghostly singing has been heard from the old church on the grounds.